nndda/Theatre/docs/installation.md

 ### via Godot asset library

-1. Go to `AssetLib` scene tab
+1. Go to the `AssetLib` scene tab.

-2. Search for `"Theatre"`
+2. Search for `"Theatre"`.

     ![Image title](./assets/images/installation_assetlib_theatre.png){ width="320" }

-3. Click `Download`, and wait for the download to finish
+3. Click `Download`, and wait for the download to finish.

-4. Make sure the `Ignore asset root` is checked, and then click `Install`
+4. Make sure `Ignore asset root` is checked, and then click `Install`.

 ### via official releases